NieDzejkob/tpp1/specification.md

 * 2 MiB SRAM size (100 banks)
 * Real-time clock, accurate to 1 second, with a 5 year capacity
 * Rumble, with up to 3 different speeds
+* 802.11 with hardware TCP/IP stack, up to 4 simultaneous connections.

 ## Address blocks